 - Select Import Data Type as Benefit.
 Note: If you are uploading actuals/plan/forecast, select Benefit Values (Time Phased)here.

 Click Run.
 Note: Ensure that the Microsoft Excel template is ready with valid data.
 All required columns should be present and filled with data before uploading.

 - Select Upload New.

-- Click Choose file and select the Microsoft Excel file containing the benefit data.
+- Click Choose file and select the Microsoft Excel file containing the benefits data.

-- Select the Header option if you want to see the values in the first row in your Microsoft Excel file displayed as headers on the mapping interface.
+- Select the Header option if you want to see the first row values in your Microsoft Excel file displayed as headers on the mapping interface.

 - In the Sheet drop-down field, select the sheet within the template where benefit data is stored.

 Click Continue to proceed.
 Clicking Cancel will cancel the entire operation.